-Each character is basically a collection of weapons, armor, and items, with two stats: Level and Class.
-For instance, you might describe your character as "a Level 8 Blogger with Photofloods, A Drone of Your Own, and a 15-Year Supply of Beer and Toilet Paper."
+Each character is basically a collection of weapons, armor, and magic items, with two stats: Army and Level.
+For instance, you might describe your character as "a Level 8 Ultramarine with Power Armor, a Misericordia, and a Valhallan Helmet."

 Level: This is a measure of how generally buff and studly you are.
-When the rules or cards refer to your Level, capitalized, they mean this number.
+When the rules or cards refer to your Level, capitalized, they mean the number in the space where your standie is.

 You gain a level when you kill a monster, or when a card says that you do.
-You can also sell items to buy levels (see below).
+You can also sell Items to buy levels (see Items, p.
+3).

 You lose a level when a card says you do.
 Your Level can never go below 1.
-However, your combat strength can be negative, if you get hit by a Disaster, are backstabbed, or suffer some other kind of penalty.
+However, your combat strength can be negative, if you get hit by a Curse or suffer some other kind of penalty.

-Class: Characters may be Bloggers, Kids, Militia, or Scientists.
-If you have no Class card in front of you, you have no class.
-It's OK, the world is ending anyway.
+Army: Characters may be Aeldari, Death Guards, Necrons, Orks, Tyranids, or Ultramarines.
+If you have no Army card in front of you, you're a lowly civilian.

-Each Class has special abilities, shown on the cards.
-You gain the abilities of a Class the moment you play its card in front of you, and lose them as soon as you discard that card.
-Some Class abilities are powered by discards.
-You may discard any card, in play or in your hand, to power a special ability, unless the ability says otherwise.
-See the Class cards for when abilities can be used.
+Each Army has special abilities, shown on the cards.
+You gain the abilities of an Army the moment you play its card in front of you, and lose them as soon as you discard that card.
+See the Army cards for when abilities can be used.

-You can discard a Class card at any time, even in combat: "I don't wanna be a Scientist anymore."
-When you discard a Class card, you become classless until you play another Class card.
+You can discard an Army card at any time, even in combat: "I don't wanna be a Death Guard anymore!"
+When you discard an Army card, you become a civilian again until you play another Army card.
+You may not belong to more than one Army at once unless you play the Alliance card.